 As far as security goes, this is one of the best services around.
 It offers 256-bit encryption, DNS and IPv6 leak protection, a kill switch, and automatic wifi protection (just in case you find yourself using public hotspots as you travel).
 Additionally, recent updates have brought WireGuard support, which is faster than OpenVPN over long distances.
 VyprVPN is a zero-logs provider with 24/7 support via live chat.

-VyprVPN has apps for iOS, Android, macOS, Linux, and Windows.
-Manual installation is required for use with supported routers.
+VyprVPN has apps for Windows, MacOS, Android, and iOS.
+Manual installation is required for use with Linux and supported routers.

 - Fast speeds are perfect for calling and streaming